-- What should I avoid while taking ethinyl estradiol and norgestimate?
+- What should I avoid while taking birth control pills?

-- What other drugs will affect ethinyl estradiol and norgestimate?
+- What other drugs will affect birth control pills?

 - Where can I get more information?

-What is ethinyl estradiol and norgestimate (Sprintec)?
+What is ethinyl estradiol and norgestimate?

 Ethinyl estradiol and norgestimate may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ethinyl estradiol and norgestimate?
+What are the possible side effects of birth control pills?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop taking this medicine and call your doctor at once if you have a serious side effect such as:
+Stop using birth control pills and call your doctor at once if you have:

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- pain in your upper stomach, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, upper stomach pain, tiredness, fever, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-- swelling in your hands, ankles, or feet; or
+- swelling in your hands, ankles, or feet;

-- symptoms of depression (sleep problems, weakness, mood changes).
+- symptoms of depression--sleep problems, weakness, tired feeling, mood changes.

-Less serious side effects may include:
+Common side effects may include:

-- breast swelling or tenderness;
+- breast tenderness;

-- headache, nervousness, dizziness;
+- headache, nervousness, mood changes;

 - problems with contact lenses;

-- vaginal itching or discharge.
+- vaginal itching or discharge; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.